thelunararmy/py-qmoji/README.md

 Edit `main.py` line 29 to change your input.
 Execute using `python main.py`.
 Open `output.txt` for your qmoji.

 ## Testing?
-So far I've tested the output on the following apps, mostly using the desktop/webbrowser since phone screens cannot properly display emojis that at least 21 characters in length.
+So far I've tested the output on the following apps, exclusively using the desktop/web-browser since phone screens cannot properly display emojis that are at least 21 characters in length.

 | Application  | Pastes correctly | Scannable by QR code reader | Max qmoji size |
 | :--          | :---:            | :---:                       | :---:          |